ahaspharos/SatStacker/README.md

 # SatStacker
-Know how old your sats are, and how many they are
+Know how old and many someones sats are